WebDevLuke/OrionCSS/README-new-wip.md

 	 <img height="84" width="429" src="https://cdn.rawgit.com/WebDevLuke/OrionCSS/master/misc/orion-logo.svg">
 </h1>

 OrionCSS is a SASS framework which is simple, easy to use and scalable.
-It provides you with a solid OOCSS base from which to build your project.
+It provides you with a solid OOCSS foundation on which to build your project.

 - **ITCSS Powered** - OrionCSS uses the popular OOCSS methodology [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture) to organise its SASS and includes many useful object and utility classes out of the box.
 - **Easily Configurable Grid System** - Enter the max width, number of columns, gutter and padding of a grid system of your choice and SASS will automatically generate all the CSS classes and media query mixins for you.